ucsc-cgp/training-resources/WDL/Designing-and-running-workflows-for-Terra.md

 ## Tips and Tricks: Data Access

 ### General DRS tips

-DRS is a standardized, cloud-agnostic method that is used to access data hosted by the Gen3 platform.
+DRS is a GA4GH standard providing a cloud-agnostic method to access data in the cloud.
+For NIH cloud platform users (BioData Catalyst, AnVIL, etc.), it is currently used to access data hosted by the Gen3 platform.
 When data is imported to Terra from Gen3, you will see that genomic files are accessed via "drs://" (rather than "gs://").

-Cromwell will automatically resolve DRS URIs for you (assuming your credentials are up-to-date, see below) but depending on how your inputs are set up, some changes might be necessary, such as if you're using symlinks.
-When working with DRS URIs, sometimes you will want to have your inputs be considered strings rather than file paths.
+Cromwell in Terra will automatically resolve DRS URIs for you ([assuming your credentials are up-to-date](#make-sure-your-credentials-are-current)), so most WDLs will be able to use DRS URIs without any additional changes.

-[This diff on GitHub](https://github.com/DataBiosphere/topmed-workflow-variant-calling/pull/4/files) shows the changes that were needed to make an already existing WDL work with DRS URIs on Terra.
+However, depending on how your inputs are set up, some changes might be necessary, such as if you're using symlinks.
+When working with DRS URIs, sometimes you will want to have your inputs be considered strings rather than file paths.[This diff on GitHub](https://github.com/DataBiosphere/topmed-workflow-variant-calling/pull/4/files) shows the changes that were needed to make an already existing WDL work with DRS URIs on Terra.
 Although it is a somewhat complicated example, it may be a helpful template for your own changes.

 ### Use gs:// inputs
 Terra does not support https://storage.google.com inputs, therefore, if one of your input files is in a public Google Cloud bucket, use gs:// notation instead.